 This equation is the first important ingredient in the computation of $\psi_{\pi_i}$.
-The second ingredient is the equation (\ref{qKZhop1}) which allows to compute the component $\psi_{\{\alpha,0,\pm 1,\beta\}}$ if the component $\psi_{\{\alpha,\pm 1,0,\beta\}}$ is known and vice versa.
-The latter means all components with a fixed relative connectivity of the lines (relative positions of $+1$'s and $-1$'s in $\pi$) form an equivalence class w.r.t. the operators (see fig.(\ref{figeq1m1})):
+The second ingredient is (\ref{qKZhop1}) which allows one to compute the component $\psi_{\{\alpha,0,\pm 1,\beta\}}$ if the component $\psi_{\{\alpha,\pm 1,0,\beta\}}$ is known and vice versa.
+The latter means all components with a fixed relative connectivity of the lines (relative positions of $+1$'s and $-1$'s in $\pi$) form an equivalence class w.r.t. the action of the operators (see Fig. \ref{figeq1m1})

 thus, we get the identities:

 Plugging $\eta_1 \psi_{\pi_1}(z_1,..,z_{L})$ and $\eta_2\eta_1 \psi_{\pi_1}(z_1,..,z_{L+1})$ into (\ref{0alpha}) gives $\psi_{\pi_2}$.
 It is clear now that by substituting: